 Distribution of Reddit User by Age

-What information do users share on Reddit?
+What is shared on Reddit?

 How does one search Reddit?

-Let us know how investigating Reddit fits into your discovery process in the comments section below.
 Want more information about SMI’s social media investigation or preservation products?
 Please contact us or call (888) 299-9921 and one of our representatives will gladly assist you.